August 1972 solar storms: Sunspot region

 The most significant detected solar flare activity occurred from 2 to 11 August.
 Most of the significant solar activity emanated from active sunspot region McMath 11976 (MR 11976; active regions being clusters of sunspot pairs).
 McMath 11976 was extraordinarily magnetically complex.
 Its size was large although not exceptionally so.
 McMath 11976 produced 67 solar flares (4 of these X-class) during the time it was facing Earth, from 29 July to 11 August.
 It also produced multiple relatively rare white light flares over multiple days.
 The same active area was long-lived.
 It persisted through five solar rotation cycles, first receiving the designation as Region 11947 as it faced Earth, going unseen as it rotated past the far side of the Sun, then returning Earthside as Region 11976, before cycling as Regions 12007, 12045, and 12088, respectively.

 Flare of 4 August

 Electromagnetic effects

 The 4 August flare was among the largest since records began.
 It saturated the Solrad 9 X-ray sensor at approximately X5.3 but was estimated to be in the vicinity of X20, the threshold of the very rarely reached R5 on the NOAA radio blackout space weather scale.
 A radio burst of 76,000 sfu was measured at 1 GHz.
 This was an exceptionally long duration flare, generating X-ray emissions above background level for more than 16 hours.
 Rare emissions in the gamma ray ($\gamma$-ray) spectrum were detected for the first time, on both 4 and 7 August, by the Orbiting Solar Observatory (OSO 7).
-The broad spectrum electromagnetic emissions of the largest flare are estimated to total 1-5 x 10^{32} ergs in energy released.
+The broad spectrum electromagnetic emissions of the largest flare are estimated to total 1-5 × 10^{32} ergs in energy released.